 "I'm your 'nature guide.'
 I have no qualifications, its just a fancy name for

-We stopped off at the Mirror Lakes on the
+We stopped off at the Mirror Lakes on the way to Milford.
+I liked the sign :p |

 "My mother always said that little boys who tell lies grow up to become weather forecasters."